-Next Step
+Next Steps

-- A formal vote would need to occur for the City to issue a letter of support or opposition. - If Council provides direction that they are generally in support or opposed to the designation, City staff will schedule the item for an upcoming City Council meeting, provide a draft Resolution, and provide a draft letter in support or in opposition of designation.
+- A formal vote would need to occur for the City to issue a letter of support or opposition. - If Council provides direction that they are generally in support or opposed to the designation, City staff will schedule the item for an upcoming City Council meeting, provide a draft Resolution, and provide a draft letter in support or in opposition of designation. - Council may also make a determination to not voice its support or opposition at this time in order to wait and hear further about the proposed legislation at an upcoming Study Session.